igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/string/issubstring/IsSubstring.md

 ## Instructions

-Given two strings implement a function which determines whether the characters in the second string form a substring of the characters in the first string (on the same order).
+Given two strings implement a function which determines whether the characters in the second string is a substring of the characters in the first string (the same order).

 [Puzzle](IsSubstring.kt) | [Solution](IsSubstringSolution.kt)